Air purifier will help a cough.

 Can An Air Purifier Make a Cough Worse?

 However, an ozone generator will sometimes market itself as an ionic air purifier to mask the fact it can worsen your respiratory system.
-Inhaling to ozone can aggravate a cough, cause throat irritation, shortness of breath, and chest pain, and damage the lungs.
+Inhaling to ozone can aggravate a cough, cause throat irritation, shortness of breath, chest pain, and damage the lungs.
 When purchasing an air purifier, make sure it is an ozone-free, HEPA air purifier that uses mechanical filters to clean the air.

 What is the Best Air Purifier for Cough Symptoms?